Phase Separation and Ripening in a Viscoelastic Gel: Phase separation in elastic media

 \section{Phase separation in elastic media}

 To set the stage for our investigation of viscoelasticity, we first briefly introduce elastic effects in phase separation and coarsening.
 We limit our analysis to the dilute regime, so that many-body elastic effects can be neglected and each droplet or precipitate can be considered an isolated spherical inclusion in an isotropic elastic medium (Fig.~\ref{fig:scheme}a).
+The assumption of spherical symmetry makes this problem analytically tractable.
 The initial cavity size~$r_0$ is determined by the pore size in the material or the crosslink distance.
 For example, $r_0^3 \sim k_{\tn B}T/\Ey$ for a flexible gel with Young's modulus $\Ey$~\cite{rubinstein03}, with $T$ the absolute temperature and $k_{\tn B}$ the Boltzmann constant.
-An inclusion of size~$R$ growing beyond the cavity size will produce a radial elastic stress in the majority phase~B that is balanced by the excess pressure~$p_{\tn{el}}$ within the inclusion (Fig.~\ref{fig:scheme}b).
+An inclusion of size~$R$ growing beyond the cavity size will produce an elastic stress whose radial component at the cavity interface~$\sigma$ is balanced by the excess pressure within the inclusion, $p_{\tn{el}} = \sigma$.
+(Fig.~\ref{fig:scheme}b).
 Viscoelastic relaxation can increase the cavity size, enabling further growth of the inclusion (Fig.~\ref{fig:scheme}c).